MarkHanoteau/MarkHanoteau.github.io/_posts/2021-05-31-Agile-Principles.md

 | Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.| Solve customer pain-points quickly and incrementally before your competitors provide better choices.|
 | Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.| Delivering often builds trust and ensures experiments and innovations are either quickly validated or discarded.|
 | Business people and developers must work together daily throughout the project.| Changes come from demos and interactions and these short feedback loops can reduce risk as well as the impact of change.<img width=574/>|

+You may find other principles that support specific values.
+I'd love to hear your thoughts so reach out to me if you do.